2022 NHL Draft: Tracking Every Pick From First Round

-2022 NHL Draft: Tracking every pick from first round originally appeared on NBC Sports Chicago
+2022 NHL Draft: Tracking every pick from first round originally appeared on NBC Sports Washington

 The best young hockey players in the world are ready to cross the big stage.